-Fixed expenses include everything you need to make a profit, and not settling for a breakeven.
-Consider some of these common fixed expenses:
+These expenses include everything you need to make a profit, and not settling for a breakeven.
+Consider some of these:

 - Equipment costs: Replacement when your gear gets too much wear and tear, as well as cleaning and repair costs.

-- Subscriptions and fees: Includes software subscription for image editing, association memberships, and business permits.
+- Subscriptions and fees: Includes software subscription for photo editing, association memberships, and business permits.

 - Studio/office costs: If you are renting a space, you’ll need to make sure that your profit can cover both your earnings and rental payables.
 If you are working from home, assign a rental value to that space.

-- Internet service: You must have a reliable and steady connection all the time, especially when you have to sync files, use cloud storage, upload images to galleries, and send files digitally.
+- Internet service: You must have a reliable and steady connection all the time, especially when you have to sync digital files, use cloud storage, upload images to galleries, and send digital files.

-- Marketing costs: Think of the time, money, and effort you’ll spend in promoting your services, networking with customers, hosting giveaways, and building a portfolio.
+- Marketing costs: Think of the time, money, and effort you’ll spend in promoting your services, networking with customers, hosting giveaways, and building an online portfolio.